cesarnml/aws-solutions-architect-associate-ssa-c03/README.md

     - No time commitment, no billing discount
     - Charge whether you use it or not
     - `short-term`, `uninterrupted workloads` in a `specific AZ`
+- Spot Fleet
+  - `lowest price` - cost optimization, short workloads
+  - `diversified` - great for availability, long workloads
+  - `capacityOptimized` - optimal capacity

+### Section 05: EC2 Solutions Architect Level

+- Elastic IP
+  - a Public IP (IPv4) that can be attached to an instance to retain a fixed IP address
+  - limited to 5 Elastic IP
+  - not a good architecture pattern
+  - in theory, it allows for a failed instance to be remapped as a disaster recovery strategy
+  - ELB is a better approach
+-